IDENTITY AND BACKGROUND

 - The Bioinformatics Unit supports research groups with computational and biostatistical services.
 Playing more than simply a supporting role, the unit proactively identifies and develops novel bioinformatics projects to complement and, in several instances drive, biologic research at IRST.
 The unit develops innovative data analysis tools, visualisation software and database resources for genomics research.

 IRST is an active member of specific European Research Infrastructures.

 The activities of the Biosciences Laboratory can be divided into two main synergic areas:

 - biomolecular diagnostics.

-The two areas are mutually interdependent but maintain their organizational autonomy.
+The two areas are mutually interdependent but maintain their organisational autonomy.
 Research projects are conceived and developed in close collaboration with the Clinical Units of the Institute.
 In addition to the “basic” equipment normally present in any research laboratory, the Biosciences Laboratory at IRST boasts a number of state-of-the-art instruments.
 The current orientation of pharmacological research is based on the use of drugs that act on specific biomolecular targets, and on their combination with conventional cytotoxic agents.
-It is therefore essential to have diagnostic-analytical instruments capable of correctly determining the presence and functionality of such biomolecular targets within the tumor cell.
+It is therefore essential to have diagnostic-analytical instruments capable of correctly determining the presence and functionality of such biomolecular targets within the tumour cell.

 The laboratory is also involved in the development of the Institute’s Biobank which is part of the national Biobank Web Project (BBMRU) and, consequently, of the European organisation of Cancer Biobanks (BBMRI-ERIC).